AGuyNamedDJ/Lumen/SDLC.md

 ## Model Training <a name="mt"></a>

-### Defining the Model
+### Defining the Model <a name="defining"></a>

 1. **Model Selection**:
-      • We selected an LSTM (Long Short-Term Memory) model for predicting SPX prices.
+   - We selected an LSTM (Long Short-Term Memory) model for predicting SPX prices.
 LSTM is well-suited for time series prediction tasks due to its ability to capture long-term dependencies.
 2. **Model Parameters**:
-      • Defined parameters such as the number of layers, number of neurons in each layer, dropout rate, learning rate, and batch size.
+   - Defined parameters such as the number of layers, number of neurons in each layer, dropout rate, learning rate, and batch size.
-      • Parameters are adjusted during training to minimize the error between predicted and actual SPX prices.
+   - Parameters are adjusted during training to minimize the error between predicted and actual SPX prices.

-### Training the Model
+### Training the Model <a name="training"></a>

 1. **Data Preparation**:
-      • Collected and preprocessed historical SPX data.
+   - Collected and preprocessed historical SPX data.
-      • Normalized the data to ensure it is on the same scale, making it easier for the model to learn.
+   - Normalized the data to ensure it is on the same scale, making it easier for the model to learn.
 2. **Training Process**:
-      • Split the data into training and validation sets.
+   - Split the data into training and validation sets.
-      • Trained the LSTM model on the training set, adjusting parameters to minimize prediction error.
+   - Trained the LSTM model on the training set, adjusting parameters to minimize prediction error.
-      • Used the validation set to monitor the model’s performance and prevent overfitting.
+   - Used the validation set to monitor the model’s performance and prevent overfitting.

-### Evaluating the Model
+### Evaluating the Model <a name="evaluating"></a>

 1. **Performance Metrics**:
-      • Evaluated the model’s performance using metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared.
+   - Evaluated the model’s performance using metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared.
 2. **Validation**:
-      • Tested the model on unseen data to ensure it generalizes well and makes accurate predictions.
+   - Tested the model on unseen data to ensure it generalizes well and makes accurate predictions.
 3. **Model Improvement**:
-      • Iteratively refined the model by adjusting parameters and incorporating more data to improve accuracy.
+   - Iteratively refined the model by adjusting parameters and incorporating more data to improve accuracy.

 ---